yssource/crp/src/idioms/rtti.md

 # RTTI and `dynamic_cast`

-Rust does not built-in support for general RTTI or have a direct analog to `dynamic_cast`.
+Rust does not have built-in support for generalized RTTI, nor does Rust have a direct analog to `dynamic_cast`.

-The Rust standard library does provide an [`Any` trait](https://doc.rust-lang.org/std/any/trait.Any.html) that supports similar uses to `std::any` in C++.
-However, `Any` does not enable testing for implementation of or converting to another trait, it only enables testing for and converting to a concrete type.
+The only language primitive provided by Rust in this vein is [`TypeId`](https://doc.rust-lang.org/std/any/struct.TypeId.html), which is a globally unique identifier for a type.
+Rust's standard library builds on `TypeId` to provide an [`Any` trait](https://doc.rust-lang.org/std/any/trait.Any.html) that supports similar uses to `std::any` in C++.
+However, `Any` does not enable testing for implementation of, or converting to, another trait.
+It only enables testing for and converting to a specific type.

-Every type with a `'static` lifetime bound (i.e., that does not contain non-static lifetime references) implements `Any` via a blanket implementation in the standard library.
+Every type with a `'static` lifetime bound (i.e., that does not contain references with a non-static lifetime) implements `Any` via a blanket implementation in the standard library.

 <div class="comparison">